jaegertracing/jaeger-ui/README.md

 ## Build

-Running `build` will pakacge all the asset files to the `packages/jaeger-ui/build` folder:
+Running `build` will package all the UI files to the `packages/jaeger-ui/build` folder:

 ```
 yarn build